Substance Misuse - Key Stage 5

-The Alcohol Education Trust have created a new resource pack which includes the updated 'Talk about Alcohol' workbook (5th edition), 60 full colours laminates of pictures, activities and scenarios; an updated version of the BAFTA award winning Just a Few Drinks DVD and their guidance for those working with children with moderate learning difficulties.
-The complete learning resources for 11-18 year olds will be available for the Spring Term for a one off cost of £90.
-To reserve your copy or to learn more, email email@example.com
+The Alcohol Education Trust have created a resource pack which includes the updated 'Talk about Alcohol' workbook (5th edition), 60 full colours laminates of pictures, activities and scenarios; an updated version of the BAFTA award winning Just a Few Drinks DVD and their guidance for those working with children with moderate learning difficulties.
+The complete learning resources for 11-18 year olds are available for a one off cost of £90.
+To reserve your copy or to learn more, email firstname.lastname@example.org

 Teenagers and young adults should be aware of the issue of drink spiking.
 A recent UK survey in Cambridge nightclubs found that a third of students had experienced their drinks being spiked.